microsoft/live-share/docs/index.md

 Ready to get going?
 In this article we'll run you through some concepts and how to install the needed extensions.
 If you're looking for an abridged version, check out the [share](quickstart/share.md) and [join](quickstart/join.md) quickstarts.

 >**Tip:** Did you know you can *join your own collaboration session*?
-This allows you to try Live Share on your own or to spin up a instance of VS or VS Code and connect to it remotely!
+This allows you to try Live Share on your own or to spin up a instance of Visual Studio or VS Code and connect to it remotely!
 You can even use the same identity on both instances.
 Check it out!

 ## Install Visual Studio Live Share